Codex Washingtonianus: Description

-Text of the Codex
+Text

-The codex is cited as a "consistently cited witness of the first order" in the critical apparatus of the Novum Testamentum Graece (a critical edition of the Greek New Testament).
+The text of the codex is considered to be an admixture of different text-types.
+It is a "consistently cited witness of the first order" in the critical apparatus of the Nestle-Aland Novum Testamentum Graece (a critical edition of the Greek New Testament).
 Due to different sections of the text displaying affinities with multiple text-types, the codex has been hypothesised to have been copied from several different manuscripts, possibly pieced together from manuscripts which survived the persecution of Christians by the Emperor Diocletian.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 The text-types of the different sections are as follows: